Board Member Bill Ford with IBEW members at the Nokia Theater.

 "This one-sided measure would make our system even more imbalanced and it does nothing to stop the flow of money from the wealthy in politics."

-February 15 2014 - Bring a copy of your High School Diploma, GED or equivalent.
-A copy of your Resume.
-Any certificates that apply to this line of work. eg. ETCP Certification.
+May 17, 2014 - Bring a copy of your High School Diploma, GED or equivalent and a copy of your Resume.
+You may also bring any certificates that apply to this line of work, e.g. ETCP Certification.
 Applications start at 9:00 a.m.
 Go here for more details.